-Israeli actress Gal Gadot recently said that "pressure on celebrities to speak out against Israel" during the Gaza conflict was a major factor in the failure of her live-action Snow White remake last year.
+Israeli actress Gal Gadot recently said that "pressure on celebrities to speak out against Israel" in the Gaza conflict was a major factor in the failure of her live-action Snow White remake last year.

 Gal Gadot and Rachel Zegler at the Oscars in early March 2025